On Endomorphisms of Arrangement Complements: The span of cones in the Bergman fan

 In \cite{rtw} it is shown for the full rational arrangement $\cA$ in projective space over a finite field that every automorphism of $\Omega_\cA$ (which is Drinfeld's half-space over the finite field) extends to an automorphism of its wonderful compactification $X_{wnd}(\cA).$ One key point in this argument is \cite[Lemma 2.2]{rtw} which states that the image of the skeleton of the analytification of $\Omega_\cA$ under a natural toroidal embedding has the property that distinct cones span distinct linear spaces.
-We will now show an analogous property for the Bergman fan $\Bfrak(M_{\cA})$ for an arbitrary connected, essential arrangement $\cA$.
+We will now show an analogous property for the Bergman fan of loopfree matroids.

 \begin{thm} Let $M$ be a loopfree matroid and $\mathfrak{B}(M)$ its Bergman fan.
 Then distinct maximal cones of $\mathfrak{B}(M)$ span distinct linear spaces. \end{thm}

 \begin{proof} Suppose there are distinct maximal cones $\sigma_1$ and $\sigma_2$ in the Bergman fan $\mathfrak{B}(M)$ such that $\langle \sigma_1 \rangle = \langle \sigma_2 \rangle$.
 Since the fine subdivision refines the Bergman fan, there are maximal cones $a_1$ and $a_2$ in $\Sigma(M)$ such that $a_1 \subseteq \sigma_1$ and $a_2 \subseteq \sigma_2.$ In particular $\dim a_1 = \dim \sigma_1$ and $\dim a_2 = \dim \sigma_2$ and hence $\langle a_1 \rangle = \langle \sigma_1 \rangle$ and $\langle a_2 \rangle = \langle \sigma_2 \rangle.$ Since the linear hulls of $\sigma_1$ and $\sigma_2$ coincide, so do the linear hulls of $a_1$ and $a_2.$ Therefore the cones $a_1$ and $a_2$ are maximal cones in the fine subdivision $\Sigma(M)$ whose linear hulls coincide.
 By \autoref{prop:eigenschaft1} there exists a cone $\sigma$ in the Bergman fan $\mathfrak{B}(M)$ which contains the union $a_1 \cup a_2.$ In particular $a_1 \subseteq \sigma_1 \cap \sigma$ and $a_2 \subseteq \sigma_2 \cap \sigma.$ That means $\sigma$ and $\sigma_i$ are cones in the Bergman fan which intersect in full dimension.
 Hence $\sigma_1 = \sigma = \sigma_2.$ \end{proof}